 tmpID = subjList[i]

-tmpData = subset(x$rawdata, subjID == tmpID)
+tmpData = subset(x$raw_data, subjID == tmpID)

 true_y[i, ] = tmpData$keyPressed # only for data with a 'choice' column